keptn/lifecycle-toolkit/docs/content/en/docs/intro-klt/usecase-orchestrate.md

 * Pre-deploy: Validate external dependencies, confirm that images are scanned, and so forth

-* Post-deply: Execute tests, notify stakeholders, promote to the next stage
+* Post-deploy: Execute tests, notify stakeholders, promote to the next stage

 * Automatically validate against your SLO (Service Level Objectives)